zquintana/ess-help/content/safety-solution/index.md

 vehicles are equipped with enhanced hazard / emergency communication functions which append to standard 1.5Hz to 2.0Hz hazard lighting functionality.
-When activated, H.E.L.P. provides emergency "strobing" of the vehicle’s hazard lights and side markers at an accelerated rate of 4Hz to 6Hz; as well as digital messaging via integration with V2V and V2X platforms to provide GPS and emergency response communication systems with advanced notification of a stationary, disabled vehicle on the roadway.
+When activated, H.E.L.P. provides emergency "strobing" of the vehicle’s hazard lights and side markers at an accelerated rate of 4.0Hz to 6.0Hz; as well as digital messaging via integration with V2V and V2X platforms to provide GPS and emergency response communication systems with advanced notification of a stationary, disabled vehicle on or near the roadway.
 High flash rate emergency lighting is a time-tested technique to increase roadway safety.
-It has been protecting tow truck drivers, roadway construction personnel, and emergency responders for decades.
-Now is the time to extend this same protection to the other 99% of roadway users – mothers, fathers, and children.
-H.E.L.P.'s lighting pattern has been developed and optimized to make it (a) effective in eliciting driver response, (b) clearly distinct from emergency responder flash patterns, and (c) compliant with US federal motor vehicle standards (FMVSS 108) and state traffic laws.
+We have been protecting tow truck drivers, roadway construction personnel, and emergency responders for decades.
+Now is the time to extend this protection to the other 99% of roadway users – mothers, fathers, and children.
+H.E.L.P.'s emergency lighting pattern has been developed and optimized to make it (a) effective in eliciting driver response, (b) clearly distinct from emergency responder flash patterns, and (c) compliant with US federal motor vehicle standards (FMVSS 108) and state traffic laws.